 The meal and experience at Chef and The Farmer was worth it!

-Vivian Howard also runs the Boiler Room Oyster Bar next door.
-And if you’re in Kinston, you should go try a beer or spirit at Mother Earth Brewing or catch a live band at The Red Room.
-On Tuesday, December 12th, she opens Benny’s Big Time Pizzeria in Wilmington, NC.
+If you’re in Kinston, you should go try a beer or spirit at Mother Earth Brewing or catch a live band at The Red Room.
+Or try Benny’s Big Time Pizzeria in nearby Wilmington, NC, where you can do a walking tour or breweries.
 Sounds like another road trip is in order!

 Annick, The Common Traveler